SatoshiPortal/cyphernode/doc/API.v0.md

 ### Withdraw funds (outputs) from Lightning to an address of choice

-Calls withdraw from lightningd with address and payment parameters supplied.
-Returns the transaction as confirmation Feerate can be any of: 'normal', 'urgent', 'slow', defaults to 'normal'
+Calls withdraw on lightningd with address and payment parameters supplied.
+Withdraws funds to a destination address and Returns the transaction as confirmation.
-satoshi: can be either a 8 decimal digit representing the amount in BTC or an integer to represent the amount to withdraw in SATOSHI
+`feerate` can be any of: `normal`, `urgent`, `slow`, defaults to `normal` `satoshi` can be either a 8 decimal digit representing the amount in BTC or an integer to represent the amount to withdraw in SATOSHI
-all: defaults to false but if set as 'true' will withdraw all funds in the lightning wallet.
+`all`  defaults to `false` but if set as `true` will withdraw *all funds* in the lightning wallet.

 ```http
 POST http://192.168.111.152:8080/ln_withdraw
 BODY {"destination":"bc1.....xxx","satoshi":"100000","feerate":"normal","all": false}
 ```
 Proxy response:

 ```json
 {
   "tx":"0200000.......f3635e68d4e4fee800000000",